Sp0k/GSLib/Source_Code/Utilities/README.md

 ## File Manager

-The File Manager package contains methods I use for managing files in my code.
+The File Manager class contains methods I use for managing files in my code.
 The more projects I do and the bigger they get, the more I find myself rewriting these methods into my code.
-This package is the reason I started working on this library.
+This class is the reason I started working on this library.
 My goal in having this class is to replace the need of having multiple File objects in my code to keep tracks of my files.
 Instead, I get to use most of the File class methods through static method calls, which